YarinBekor/YaMAS/README.md

 # YaMAS (YOLO Microbiome Analysis System)

-YaMAS is a package designed to easily download DNA datasets from the NCBI SRA and ENA website.
+YaMAS is a package designed to easily download DNA datasets from the NCBI SRA,ENA and qiita and ENA website.
 It is developed by the [YOLO lab team](https://yolo.math.biu.ac.il), and is designed to be simple, efficient, and easy to use for non-programmers.

 ## Dependencies
 Before proceeding with the installation and execution of YaMAS, please ensure that you have a clean environment set up on your system, with all dependencies installed.
 To create one, follow the steps below: